-Dynabook Portege X30L-G is the sub-2-pound laptop you weren't expecting
+Dynabook Portégé X30L-G is the sub-2-pound laptop you weren't expecting

 •See All

-Discuss: Dynabook Portege X30L-G is the sub-2-pound laptop you weren't expecting
+Discuss: Dynabook Portégé X30L-G is the sub-2-pound laptop you weren't expecting

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.